NilPointer-Software/bdfd-wiki/src/bdscript/membersCount.md

 # $membersCount
-returns amount of members in current guild
+Returns amount of members in the current guild

 ### Example
 ```